 Note: If you change the permalink of an existing page, make sure you add a 301 Redirect from the old URL to the new URL (permalink).

 Every page must have an SEO title tag.
 The title tag should include the main keyword.
-Ideally, you should start the title with the keyword you are targeting on the page.
+Ideally, you should start the title with the keyword to improve on-page SEO.

 If you are using WordPress, the best option is to install SEO by Yoast plugin and use it to set the SEO Title for the Post / Page.

 The SEO title length should have at least 40 characters.
 The maximum recommended length is 66 characters.
-Over time, its significance has come down but it is still an important factor in optimizing your page for SEO.
+Over time, its significance has come down but it is still an important on-page SEO factor in optimizing your page.

-The goal of Meta description is to provide a short insight into what the page is about.
+The Meta description helps users and search engines understand the content of your page.
 It is displayed on the search results page below your page URL.
 A well written meta description can increase the percentage of people who click through to your page from the search result.

-Meta description does not directly improve your search ranking.
-However, the increased click through rate on your page as a result of well written meta description is a signal to Google that your page is more relevant to the search query.
-Over time, this signal will help improve your search ranking.
+Even though Meta description is considered an on-page SEO factor, it does not directly improve your search ranking.
+However, the increased click through rate on your page as a result of well written meta can help your page rank higher.

-Include the keyword in meta description.
+Include your keyword in meta description to improve on-page SEO.
 The maximum suggested length of meta description is between 150-160 characters.

 If you are using WordPress, use the SEO by Yoast plugin to add the meta description.